 You may notice up the bridleway, there is a tree which we have already coppiced and is now protected by stock proof fencing.
 This is a rare Wych Elm which we have been very concerned about as it has been looking increasingly poorly, with many of the stems dead or dying.
 The advice we were given was to coppice it right back and see if it can now recover.
 Fingers crossed!
 We don't want to lose it.
 At the moment, the new growth is looking good.

 We recently had a visitor to site who is knowledgeable about fungi.
 It seems we have a good selection!
 These amazing life forms are so crucial to the health of the woodland and very under rated.
 Please enjoy and respect them when you spot them!
+They are just beginning to appear now.

 So, if you see us at work, do come and say "hello".
 We love to chat about what's going on and it is a great excuse for a short break too!